Self-Provisioning (Erl, Naserpour)

 MechanismsAudit Monitor, Cloud Usage Monitor, Logical Network Perimeter, Multi-Device Broker, Remote Administration System

-Figure 2 - Common steps required to navigate the permission approval process of a self-service portal (Part 1).
+Common steps required to navigate the permission approval process of a self-service portal (Part I).

-Figure 3 - Common steps required to navigate the permission approval process of a self-service portal (Part 2).
+Common steps required to navigate the permission approval process of a self-service portal (Part II).

 NIST Reference Architecture Mapping